 While that may not sound like a big deal to the average Joe, the political class in Jersey City all begged to differ.

-The JCDO brought out all their heavy hitters on Tuesday, with Mayor Steven Fulop, Hudson County Democratic Organization Chair Amy DeGise – also running for council-at-large on Fulop’s ticket – County Commissioner Yraida Aponte-Lipski (D-4), former Mayor Gerry McCann, and several council members all involved throughout the day.
+The JCDO brought out all their heavy hitters on Tuesday, with Mayor Steven Fulop, Hudson County Democratic Organization Chair Amy DeGise – also running for council-at-large on Fulop’s ticket – County Commissioner Yraida Aponte-Lipski (D-4), former Mayor Jerry McCann, and several council members all involved throughout the day.

 As for the progressive lineup, Ward E Councilman James Solomon, Councilman-at-Large Rolando Lavarro, at-Large candidates Elvin Dominici and Chris Gadsden, mayoral hopeful Lewis Spears, as well as PDHC leader Hector Oseguera all stepped up to try and even the odds.

 When the smoke settled, preliminary tallies from the Jersey City Clerk’s Office that do not include vote-by-mail or provisional ballots – along with nine districts not tallied at all – have the JCDO winning 33 seats and the progressive challengers picking up 20, including 14 off the line bids in Ward E.

 “For Downtown, I think the message is clear, which is that they want their representatives to be proudly progressive and independent from the machine,” Solomon said.